Capital Employed

 III.
 All current assets like cash in hand, sundry debtors, cash at bank, bills receivable, stock, and similar more.

 IV.
-To determine the capital employed, current liabilities are subtracted from the total assets
+To determine the capital employed, current liabilities are subtracted from the total of fixed assets, investments, and current assets.

 As an alternative to the first method, capital employed can also be calculated from the liabilities side of a balance sheet.
-While calculating form the liabilities side, he following items will be included:
+While calculating from the liabilities side, the following items will be included:

 II.
-Reserves and Surplus that includes General reserve, Capital reserve, Profit & Loss account, Debentures, and other long term loans.
+Reserves and Surplus that includes General reserve, Capital reserve, Profit & Loss account, and other long-term liabilities (excluding interest-bearing debt).

-III.
-To evaluate the capital employed, the sum of liabilities mentioned above is deducted from the total assets’ worth.
+IV.
+To evaluate the capital employed, the sum of share capital, reserves and surplus, and interest-bearing debt is deducted from the total assets’ worth, less current liabilities.

 Start free ReadyRatios